An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - A dull thud.
 The physician will use a test called percussion, in which the chest is tapped lightly.
 A dull thud, instead of a hollow drum-like sound, indicates certain conditions that suggest pneumonia.
 These conditions include consolidation (in which the lung becomes filled with fluid and pus) and pleural effusion (fluid build-up in the space between the lungs and the lining around it).

-Pulse Oximetry.
 A pulse oximetry test can help determine if a patient needs hospital care.
 A simple test using a device on the fingertip or earlobe, this determines the amount of oxygen in the blood.

 Although current antibiotics can attack a wide spectrum of organisms, it is best to use an antibiotic that targets the specific one making a person sick.
 Unfortunately, people carry many bacteria, and sputum and blood tests are not always effective in distinguishing between harmless and harmful kinds.
 The Infectious Diseases Society of America/American Thoracic Society (IDSA/ATS) recommends diagnostic testing when it may impact the choice of antibiotic and in patients with a high likelihood of accurate results (sicker patients).
-Many of these laboratory tests take 4 - 5 days or longer to complete, however, and therapy should be started before results are available.
+Many of these laboratory tests take 4 to 5 days or longer to complete, however, and therapy should be started before results are available.

 Although viral pneumonia accounts for more than a third of CAP cases, it can sometimes be difficult to determine if the pneumonia is viral or bacterial in origin.

 In severe cases, a doctor needs to use invasive diagnostic measures to identify the cause of the infection.
 These tests are not commonly performed in outpatients.
 Standard lab tests are used to help diagnose pneumonia.